 First Nonprofit is proud to provide state-compliant, individually insured, cost-saving options to satisfy SUI requirements for nonprofit and governmental employers, meaning more financial control, improved risk mitigation and better services for your team.
 What about cost savings?
 New customers leaving the SUI Fund have seen cost savings of 30% and greater.

-During this 60-minute live webinar on Wednesday, September 29, you’ll learn about:
+During this on-demand virtual event, you’ll learn about:

 Get one hour of SHRM continuing education credits when you attend the on-demand session.

 SVP & Consultant